Deploying ONLYOFFICE Workspace Community in Vultr

 Introduction

-Now you can easily deploy the Docker version of the ONLYOFFICE Workspace in the Vultr infrastructure using a one-click app provided in the Vultr Marketplace.
+ONLYOFFICE Workspace can be deployed in the Vultr infrastructure using a one-click app provided in the Vultr Marketplace.

 The one-click app is an image that includes all the necessary pre-configured components to deploy your web office on a Vultr server running under Ubuntu OS: